sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

 2. Use SEPAL workflow to generate time series of forest probability images

    1. Create an optical mosaic for your area of interest using the Process tab Optical Mosaic process.
-If this is unfamiliar to you, please see... <<<>>>.
+If this is unfamiliar to you, please see the tutorials here on OpenMRV under process "Mosaic generation with SEPAL".

    2. Save the mosaic as a recipe.

    3.Open a new classification and point to the optical mosaic recipe as the image to classify.
 Use the Process tab Classification process.
-If this is unfamiliar to you, please see... <<<>>>.
+If this is unfamiliar to you, please see the tutorials here on OpenMRV under process "Classification".

       1. Select the bands you want to include in the classification.
       2. Add forest/non-forest training data.